3manuel0/2dPlatformerGame/README.md

 ![game-screenshot](assets/gameScreenshots/screenshot.png)

-A 2D platformer game built with **Raylib** and compiled for **Linux**, **Windows**, and **WASM**.
+A 2D platformer game built with **Raylib** and can be compiled for **Linux**, **Windows**, and **Webassembly**.
 This is a simple project, where I compiled the C code with clang for wasm without using emscripten, Inspired by
-[Tsoding's zozlib](https://github.com/tsoding/zozlib.js) The idea is to [Program in C for WebAssembly without Emscripten](https://surma.dev/things/c-to-webassembly/) and Using it for my **Raylib Game**.
+[Tsoding's zozlib](https://github.com/tsoding/zozlib.js) The idea is to [Program in C for WebAssembly without using Emscripten](https://surma.dev/things/c-to-webassembly/).

-The idea is to program in C for WebAssembly without Emscripten, it's a fun personal project of mine to try and make my **Raylib Game** work on web without needing to use Emscripten as it was a big learning experiance to try and implement the Raylib functions in **javascript** myself and Understand how **WASM32** works with javascript.
+Tt's a fun personal project of mine to try and make my **Raylib Game** work on web without needing to use Emscripten and Create my own raylib.js for using raylib with wasm [check my gamelib](https://github.com/3manuel0/gamelib), it was a big learning experiance to try and implement the Raylib functions in **javascript** myself and Understand how **WASM32** works with javascript.

-The web version, were I implemented the Raylib functions in JavaScript, is available separately in [raylib.js](https://github.com/3manuel0/gamelib) feel free to use it.
+Feel free to use my gamelib it's available separately in [raylib.js](https://github.com/3manuel0/gamelib).

 ### Created Using: